 Examples & Explanations: Legal Writing (Terrill Pollman & Judith Stinson, 2019)

 ASU Law Writing Professor Judith Stinson and her co-author walk the reader through the processes of writing objective and persuasive legal documents.
 Content includes the research process, logical organization, analysis of present facts, and utilizing precedent cases.
 Emphasizes the importance of revisions and using paragraph thesis sentences for clarity.
-Also available on Wolters Kluwer.
+Also available on Aspen Learning Library.

 Legal Method and Writing (Volume I and Volume II) (Charles R. Calleros & Kimberly Holst, 2018)